Click or tap on any of these common questions about Confluence coworking and Confluence Cinema to see some helpful answers.

 All our standard desk deal prices are published on this website.
-Our most popular deal, Ongarue River, provides 32 hours, or 4 full working days, that you can use as you like during working hours over a month for $80 which includes GST.
+Our most popular deal, Ongarue River, provides 32 hours that you can use as you like during working hours over a month for $80 which includes GST.

 How do I become a coworker?

 If you have coworked before, or just need a desk for a standard working day and time, then you can simply buy a standard deal directly from our website, remembering to add a note of when you first need the desk, and we'll be ready to welcome you on the day.

 We also encourage everyone who is interested in Confluence Coworking, especially if you have never used a coworking space before, to pop up when we're open and have a look about.

 You can call us on 06 2813474 or email firstname.lastname@example.org to book a visit, and find us on our finding us page.
 We also welcome in casual visitors if you're passing by and we are open and available to show you around.

 IS CONfluence cinema only for members?

 Confluence Cinema is open to everyone, for every screening.
 It is a public cinema.